 Lockdown: Community kitchens feeding hungry, needy in Kerala

-Seeking to ensure none was forced to starve, the Kerala government's 'Community Kitchens' became operational from Thursday to deliver free food to migrant workers, elderly, and those in home quarantine during the 21-day lockdown declared for fighting the spread of coronavirus.
+To ensure no one starves, the Kerala government's 'Community Kitchens' became operational from Thursday to deliver free food to migrant workers, elderly, and those in home quarantine during the 21- day lockdown declared for fighting the spread of coronavirus.
 The initiative is being implemented through Local Self government institutions such as corporations, panchayats, ward-level committees and volunteers.

 Chief Minister Pinarayi Vijayan had on Wednesday announced his government had taken "extensive measures" to ensure that no one was left starving during the lockdown.
 "Free meals will be delivered through the community kitchens to the needy and those in home quarantine", Thiruvananthapuram Mayor K Sreekumar said.